Simploy Testimonial

 Properly classifying Workers Comp Code 8810 clerical office employees.

-According to NCCI, Clerical office employees accounted for more than 60% of total payroll by industry group in 2018, and class code 8810 contained 47% of total payroll among NCCI workers compensation class codes.
+According to NCCI, Clerical office employees accounted for more than 60% of total payroll by industry group in 2018, and class code 8810 contained 47% of total payroll among NCCI workers comp class codes.
 The difference between clerical office payroll by industry group and payroll classified directly into code 8810 is accounted for by the fact that some of the clerical office employees' payroll is written in class code 8871 Clerical Telecommuting and other classification codes that include clerical work in their description; like class code 8723 Insurance Companies Including Clerical & Salespersons.

 Workers' compensation classification code 8810 is one of the "Standard Exceptions;" as is class code 8742 and class code 8871.
 Workers Comp Class code 8810, as you know, is an NCCI code assigned to clerical office employees.
 Since work comp code 8810 employees are considered to be in the safest work environment in most companies, the risk (and correspondingly rate/price) of workers compensation class code 8810 is very low.